ANS is committed to advancing, fostering, and promoting the development and application of nuclear sciences and technologies to benefit society.

 Nuclear Science and Engineering

 Stress corrosion cracking and welding nonconformities are behind ITER’s fresh delays

 The ITER Organization is working on a new baseline schedule for the magnetic confinement fusion experiment launched in 1985 and now under construction in southern France.
 First plasma was scheduled for December 2025 and deuterium-tritium operations for 2035 under a schedule approved in November 2016 that will soon be shelved.
 In addition to impacts from COVID-19 delays and uncertainty resulting from Russia’s war in Ukraine, ITER leaders must now factor in repair time for “component challenges.”

 Item ID: 690054

-The map shows the location of every commercial power reactor in the United States that is operable, under construction, or ordered as of March 31, 2019.
-Tabular information includes each reactor's generating capacity (in Net MWe), design type, date of commercial operation (actual or expected), and reactor supplier.
+The map shows the location of every commercial power reactor in the United States that is operable or under construction as of December 31, 2021.
+Tabular information organized by state includes each reactor's generating capacity (in Net MWe), design type, utility, and operating status.